kairosdb/kairosdb/src/docs/restapi/QueryMetrics.rst

 *end_relative*
 The relative end time is the current date and time minus the specified value and unit.
 Possible unit values are "milliseconds", "seconds", "minutes", "hours", "days", "weeks", "months", and "years".
 For example, if the start time is 30 minutes and the end time is 10 minutes, the query returns matching data points that occurred between the last 30 minutes up to and including the last 10 minutes.
 If not specified, the end time is assumed to the current date and time.

+*time_zone*
+The time zone for the time range of the query.
+If not specified, UTC is used.

 *cache_time*
 	The amount of time in seconds to re use the cache from a previous query.
 When a query is made Kairos looks for the cache file for the query.
 If a cache file is found and the timestamp of the cache file is within cache_time seconds from the current query, the cache is used.